 Killeen, El Paso, and Plano are some of best places to live in Texas.
 El Paso is known for its culture, history, and natural beauty.
 Killeen is often considered an excellent place to live, work, vacation, and raise a family.

-Which cities has the lowest cost of living in Texas?
+Which cities have the lowest cost of living in Texas?

-Brownsville and Abilene are some of Texas's cheapest places to live.
-The median home price in Brownsville and Abilene is $186K and $198K, respectively.
-Living costs are 30% and 8% below the national average.
+Brownsville and Abilene are some of cheapest places to live in Texas.
+Living costs in these cities are 25% and 8% below the national average.